 So many people still rely on local media to keep them updated about their community and neighborhood.
 This includes news on the economy and other business-related information.

 You should invest in radio advertising or get yourself a spot to interview in your town’s local news show.
-Do whatever it takes to get your brand name out there to draw customers to your business premises.
+Do whatever it takes to get your brand name out there to draw customers to your business premises for marketplaces managed services.

 Get a designer to make for you high-quality business cards, brochures, and flyers then distribute these passers-by in strategic locations.